We earn a commission for products purchased through some links in this article.

 A study by Doctor Justin Sonnenburg and his wife Doctor Erica Sonnenburg at the Stanford School of Medicine in America has shown that over-cleaning eliminates good healthy bacteria from our guts.

-Indeed, over-washing your hands can be just as dangerous as not washing them at all and lead to health problems, as these bacteria are necessary for our general wellbeing and in order to produce healthy ancestors.
+Indeed, over-washing your hands can be almost as dangerous as not washing them at all and lead to health problems, as these bacteria are necessary for our general wellbeing and in order to produce healthy antibodies.
+The bacteria living in our gut perform necessary functions, Doctor Sonnenburg says, “Fending off pathogens, training our immune systems and the development of our tissues”.

 Humans pick up these good-gut bacteria from external colonies, one of the most important of which is during birth and infancy when we collect them from our families whilst we are growing.